 Ideas on how to make an online meeting fun

 Before planning an online meeting, brainstorm ways to keep your remote workers engaged.
 Listening to a manager read from a cue card won't stimulate the energy needed to reinvigorate your team.
-Potential fun ways to liven up an online meeting include:
+These are some potential fun ways to liven up an online meeting:

 But with remote employment on the rise, even conventional businesses will see an increase in online meetings in the coming years.
-So to help you conduct more productive online meetings, here are seven tips that can be implemented immediately.
+To help you conduct more productive online meetings, here are seven tips that can be implemented immediately.

 A meeting with a vague purpose often leads to confusion and a lot of wasted time.
 Never hold an online meeting without a clear agenda.
 To make things easy for everyone, prepare a formal agenda with all the key issues to be discussed in the meeting and sort them according to your business needs.
 Also clearly mention what role you expect from each participant in the meeting.
 Send this agenda at least 24 hours before the meeting, and seek acknowledgment from all the participants.
 Also, set automated meeting reminders using Google Calendar.

-A meeting without a moderator is almost certain to go off-track.
-By appointing a moderator, you give him or her the authority to control proceedings.
+A meeting without a moderator is almost certain to go off track.
+By appointing a moderator, you give that person the authority to control proceedings.
 No one can speak without the moderator's permission, and the moderator is the one keeping everyone focused on the topic.
-This is particularly important in online meetings since there's a high chance of miscommunication because of internet connectivity and audio/video quality.
+This is particularly important in online meetings, since there's a high chance of miscommunication due to internet connectivity and audio or video quality issues.

 Distractions can easily cause miscommunication in online meetings.
 To avoid them, make sure all your participants are sitting in a closed and well-illuminated room with a clear background.
 Also, it's better to use headphones and a collar mic instead of your laptop's mic to ensure clear communication.